 When this peculiar ad appears in the newspaper, dozens of children enroll to take a series of mysterious, mind-bending tests.
 (And you, dear reader, can test your wits right alongside them.)
 But in the end just four very special children will succeed.
 Their challenge: to go on a secret mission that only the most intelligent and resourceful children could complete.
 To accomplish it they will have to go undercover at the Learning Institute for the Very Enlightened, where the only rule is that there are no rules.

-Annie’s Adventures by Lauren Baratz-Logsted
+The Sisters 8, Annie’s Adventures by Lauren Baratz-Logsted

 A rather large problem has befallen the Huit girls.
 (Sisters, actually.
 Octuplets to be exact.)
 One particular New Year’s Eve, the girls wait for their mommy to bring them hot chocolate and their daddy to return with more wood for the fire.
 But they don’t.
 Mommy and Daddy, that is.
 They’re gone.
 Poof!
 Maybe dead—no one knows for sure.

 Myth-O-Mania! by Kate McMullan